Lbhagirathi/Biodiversity_dataset_analysis-/README.md

 ## Geographic Scope and Analysis Regions
 - We'll use `geopandas` for these operations
 - Load Denmark national + regional/municipal boundary shapefiles from GADM
-- **Strategy A (Grid):** Overlay regular 0.1° grid on Denmark's bounding box; assign each record to a grid cell by rounding coordinates
+- **Strategy A (Grid):** Overlay regular 0.1° grid or [Uber's h3-py](https://github.com/uber/h3-py.git) grid on Denmark's bounding box; assign each record to a grid cell by rounding coordinates
 - **Strategy B (Administrative):** Assign each record to a Danish region/municipality via spatial join: `geopandas.sjoin`
 - Output: two parallel spatial datasets (grid-assigned and admin-assigned) carried into all downstream analyses